Qizhong-George-Guo/qizhong-guo/research/hydraulics-hydroinformatics.md

 ## Selected Contributions

 Examples of work in this area include:
-- hydrodynamic and hydrologic modeling for planning and design,
+- Hydrodynamic and hydrologic modeling for planning and design,
-- stormwater system capacity assessment,
+- Stormwater system capacity assessment,
-- development and application of decision-support tools, and
+- Development and application of decision-support tools, and
-- integration of environmental data within hydraulic analyses.
+- Integration of environmental data within hydraulic analyses.

 ## Related Publications